Breastfeeding and Delayed Milk Production

 Strict or prolonged bed rest during pregnancy

-from your breast.
+can transfer milk from your breast.